CurtisFenner/smol-builder/README.md

 These instructions explain what you need to run `smolc` and the compiler tests.

-First, install Lua 5.1 or Lua 5.2.
+First, install Lua 5.1, Lua 5.2, or Lua 5.3.
 Lua may already be installed on your machine!
 `$ lua -v` will print the installed version.

-Lua 5.3 is **not** supported at this time.

 Next, clone this repository.